javacc/javacc/docs/faq.md

 The Java statement `{ tabcount += 1; }` will be executed after the production is applied.

-Keep in mind that the token manager may be significantly ahead of the parser (owing to syntactic lookahead), so using lexical actions to communicate from the token manager to the parser requires care (see [How do I communicate from the token manager to the parser?](#)).
+Keep in mind that the token manager may be significantly ahead of the parser (owing to syntactic lookahead), so using lexical actions to communicate from the token manager to the parser requires care (see [How do I communicate from the token manager to the parser?](#question-4.15)).

 <br>

-### How do I tokenize nested comments?
+### <a name="question-3.17"></a>How do I tokenize nested comments?

 ---

-The answer lies in the fact that you can use `SwitchTo` in a lexical action (see [Can the parser force a switch to a new lexical state?](#) and [What is a lexical action?](#)).
+The answer lies in the fact that you can use `SwitchTo` in a lexical action (see [Can the parser force a switch to a new lexical state?](#3.12) and [What is a lexical action?](#question-3.16)).
 This technique might be useful for a number of things, but the example that keeps coming up is nested comments.

 Consider a language where comment start with `(*` and end with `*)` but can be nested so that: